 Maybe your kids’ favorite nut-free, sesame-free bread is sold out.
-Or the egg-free, soy-free mayo is on back order, and even fresh vegetables disappear at an astonishing rate.
+Or the egg-free, soy-free mayo is on back order, while fresh vegetables still disappear at an astonishing rate.

 This is not easy when allergies or celiac disease already restrict food options.
-But I’d suggest that if anyone’s up for a grocery-related challenge, it’s food allergy families.
+But if anyone’s up for a grocery-related challenge, it’s food allergy families.
 We, after all, are the veterans of skirmishes over 504 plans, cafeteria seating and cupcakes in the class.
 We can do this.

 My blog isn’t called Gratefulfoodie for nothing.
 I love food and experimenting with food, and I’m happy to share some shopping and cooking ideas with Allergic Living‘s followers.
 Consider it a kitchen rethink for coronavirus times.

 As food allergy parents, no one under our watch goes hungry, rather we find that creative workaround.
-Let me see if I can get you started.
+Let me see if I can help you with that.
 Let’s open our minds and our pantries and consider some new ideas.
+(Note: If you like the advice that follows, also don’t miss my online shopping tricks and pantry hacks in Allergic Living‘s free “COVID-19 & Allergies” digital magazine.

 12 Allergy Shopping & Cooking Tips

 I recommend starting with an eating plan.
 Shop with an eye to “cooking strategically” (see below).
-There’s a lot of panic buying, but let’s chill out for a moment and think this through.
+Let’s think this through.
 What most families will need is a supply of nutritious, multi-purpose allergy-friendly staples.
 Consider these essentials:

 1. Multi-use flour mix (gluten-free and/or allergy-friendly).
 This is a base for pancakes, breading or muffins.
 For sauces and soups, don’t forget the thickening power of not only flour, but arrowroot, corn or potato starch.